2025 Solar Incentives Guide for De Witt, NY - Tax Credits & Rebates

 The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
 Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
 The percentage will then begin to decrease yearly until the Clean Energy Credit expires in 2035.
 The expansion to the program also makes credits for energy storage systems even easier to claim, starting in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-Your local De Witt solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local De Witt solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives